Srikrishna-S-Nayak/Railway-Reservation_System/README.md

     cd Railway-Reservation-System-Using-Spring-Boot
     ```

 3. Configure the MySQL database connection in `src/main/resources/application.properties`.
+Add your MySQL root user password in `spring.datasource.password` field.

 4. Build the project using Maven:
     ```